-Further testing and evaluation depend on physical exam findings such as gynecology for vaginal defects, neurosurgery for spinal trauma, urology for urodynamic studies.
+Further testing and evaluation depend on physical exam findings.
+The clinician should perform a gynecological exam or obtain a consult to identify vaginal defects.
+The clinician should consult neurosurgery for spinal trauma and urology for urodynamic studies.

-Diagnosis and treatment of urinary retention requires an interprofessional team effort.
+Diagnosis and treatment of urinary retention require an interprofessional team effort.
 Primary care physicians, emergency department physicians, and hospitalists should be able to recognize the early signs and symptoms of urinary retention.
 Nurses should monitor the urine output in hospitalized patients and report to physicians if they notice a decrease or complete absence of urine output.
-Consultation with urologist might be warranted in advanced cases.
-Pharmacists also have a role in recognizing the medications which can cause urinary retention and coordinating efforts with the prescribing clinician.
-Unfortunately, despite optimal treatment, recurrence of urinary retention is common.
-The best outcomes are achieved with an interprofessional approach.
+Consultation with a urologist being obtained in advanced cases.
+Pharmacists also have a role in recognizing the medications, which can cause urinary retention and coordinating efforts with the prescribing clinician.
+Unfortunately, despite optimal treatment, the recurrence of urinary retention is frequent.
 [Level 5]

 |||Cheung F,Sandhu JS, Voiding Dysfunction After Non-urologic Pelvic Surgery.
 Current urology reports.
 2018 Aug 6 [PubMed PMID: 30083849]|